rickosborne/cascades/md/34-6-1-sandstorm.md

 "I'm just about to find out."

 I walked back to the lavatory, where the moaning had reduced to more of a whimper.
-Edna was helping Mary to a sitting position on the toilet.
+Edna was helping Mary to a sitting position.

 "Doctor," I said softly.
 Both women looked up at me.
-Mary's eyes were still
-vague and wandering.
+Mary's eyes were still vague and wandering.
 "Mrs. Hamilton."
 I looked to Edna.
 "Will she be okay?"